Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

 Still, CPG companies need to ready themselves for continued ecommerce demand in order to meet holiday sales goals.
 For example, a recent Morgan Stanley report found that ecommerce still only accounts for only around 2% of grocery sales, so there is plenty of room to grow.

 Before using Salsify, Dr Pepper struggled to manage digital content across a large organization and multiple IT systems and stakeholders.
-Jordan shared three tips for other brands struggling with the same challenge:
+Ste.
+Marie shared three tips for other brands struggling with the same challenge:

 New bonds are being built between the brand and the retailer — for one thing, product content has shifted from a retail operational burden to a brand-based driver of commerce currency.
 Retailers, including Walmart, are also looking to expand their product catalog and the product content that goes with it to keep pace with shopper demand around that time.
 Getting product information for millions of SKUs and hosting it on Walmart.com is an enormous undertaking.
 Walmart partnered with Salsify to develop the systems it needed.
 Together, Salsify’s product experience management platform and Walmart’s API allows brands to get their product content live on Walmart.com in seconds instead of months.